 Lynda Hopkins was elected to the Sonoma County Board of Supervisors in November 2016 before taking office and being sworn in as part of the Board's first female majority in January 2017.
 During her first term in office, she's led Sonoma County during times of disaster between flooding along the lower Russian River and the 2017 & 2019 wildfires, while also taking action to address critical quality-of-life issues related to affordable housing, homelessness, road repair, environmental protection and rural community representation, among many others.

-Lynda Hopkins, an organic farmer, small business owner, mother, former community journalist with Sonoma West Publishers and graduate of Stanford University (Bachelor’s Degree in Coastal Land Use & a Master’s Degree in Land Use Policy) is ready to work with the residents of the Fifth District to improve our community.
+Before joining the Board of Supervisors, Lynda was an organic farmer, former community journalist with Sonoma West Publishers and graduate of Stanford University (Bachelor’s Degree in Coastal Land Use & a Master’s Degree in Land Use Policy).

 I am running for West County Supervisor because I believe we need a new voice in local government.
 We need new approaches to solving old problems; we need to work together on community-based solutions; we need to increase governmental transparency and engagement.

 My goal is to listen to as many residents as possible about issues important to you and our Fifth District community.

 I'm passionate about representing all of the people in the District, and believe strongly that everyone deserves to be heard.